sylaspg/grasp-continuum/README.md

 - `rwfnplot`: generation of input file for the `gnuplot` plotting program has been added
 - `CMakeList.txt`: file has been reorganized, because in the original file flags introduced in the `CMakeList.user` are not applied correctly
-- `CMakeList.user`: flag `-fallow-argument-mismatch` has been specified, to allow code compilation using recent versions of the GNU Fortran (`gfortran`) compiler
+- `CMakeList.user`: file is included in the repository, containing flag `-fallow-argument-mismatch`, to allow code compilation using recent versions of the GNU Fortran (`gfortran`) compiler

 All modifications in the original source code are clearly marked in the following way: